bitcoinbrisbane/DappBrowser6000/README.md

 When users want to "surf" the internet they use a client called a browser.
 The browser creates requests to servers and renders the returned texted into visual "pages" we call webpages.

-To interact with the ethereum blockchain, standard web browsers such as Chrome use plugins like MetaMask to call the ethereum blockchain and
+To interact with the ethereum blockchain via dApps, standard web browsers such as Chrome use plugins like MetaMask to call the ethereum blockchain.
+Local javascript based apps like Augur are another why for users to interface with the ethereum blockchain, but creating bespoke apps per dApp is cumbersome.

-The goal of this project is to remove the burdern of users having to download plugins and bespoke dApps.
-FireWolf aims to be the default etherum browser.
+The goal of this project is to remove the burdern of users having to download plugins and bespoke dApps.  etherWolf aims to be the default etherum browser.

 ## Project Goals
 * define a set of new HTML tags that allow developers to write HTML style code and interface directly with Ethereum smart contracts.
 We call this standard EML (Etherum Markup Langauge).